Santos Escobar: Legado Del Fantasma (2021–2022)

+Latino World Order (2022–2023)

 On the October 7 episode of SmackDown, Escobar alongside Wilde and Del Toro would join Zelina Vega attacking Hit Row during their entrance, marking the group's main roster debut.
+On the December 2 episode of SmackDown, Escobar (the former King Cuerno) lost the SmackDown World Cup final to Ricochet (the former Prince Puma) to determine the No. 1 contender for the Intercontinental Championship in what was their rematch when they last performed on Lucha Underground.

-At the Royal Rumble on January 28 2023 Escobar entered his first Royal Rumble match at #10 but was eliminated by Brock Lesnar.
+At the Royal Rumble on January 28, 2023, Escobar entered his first Royal Rumble match at #10 but was eliminated by Brock Lesnar.
 On the February 10 episode of SmackDown, Escobar competed in a four-way match to determine the number one contender to the WWE Intercontinental Championship, which was won by Madcap Moss.
 After the match, during an off-air exclusive uploaded to WWE's YouTube channel, Escobar would approach fellow competitor, Rey Mysterio, after the match.
 Thanking Mysterio for inspiring him as a wrestler and gifting him a mask of his own, Escobar would also receive a mask from Mysterio in return, starting a face turn for Escobar.
 Following this, Escobar would find himself involved in the feud between Rey and his son Dominik Mysterio, assisting Rey in the feud against Dominik and The Judgment Day as a result, continuing the face turn in the process.
 On the March 3 episode of SmackDown, Escobar faced Dominik in a match and was defeated following interference from Rhea Ripley, after which Dominik tore up the mask Rey gave to Escobar, solidifying Escobar's face turn.
+On the 31 March episode of SmackDown, Rey reformed the Latino World Order and invited Legado Del Fantasma to join as a token of appreciation for aiding him in his fight against Dominik and The Judgment Day.

+On the June 9 episode of SmackDown, Escobar defeated Mustafa Ali to qualify for the men's Money in the Bank ladder match.
+Escobar and stablemate Vega failed to win their respective Money in the Bank ladder matches in the namesake event.
+Escobar and Rey faced each other in the United States Championship Invitational tournament finals on the July 28 episode of SmackDown, and Escobar was due to face Austin Theory for the United States Championship after Rey suffered an injury during the tournament finals match.
+On the August 11 episode of SmackDown, Escobar was taken out by Theory before the match has started.
+Due to Escobar's injury, WWE Official Adam Pearce allowed Rey to take Escobar's place for the title match and he defeated Theory to become the new United States Champion.